Nickajack Cave: Cultural history

 To access the interior of the cave when tours were no longer being offered, visitors had to walk about one-quarter mile down a waist-deep stream that ran through the cave.
 There had been a cave-in at the rear of the cave that blocked off what were rumored to be miles of additional passages.

 Natural history

-At least three endemic species were exterminated when the cave was inundated in 1967 – the crustacean Caecidotea nickajackensis, the pseudoscorpion Microcreagris nickajackensis and the ground beetle Pseudanophthalmus nickajackensis.
+At least two endemic species were exterminated when the cave was inundated in 1967 – the pseudoscorpion Microcreagris nickajackensis and the ground beetle Pseudanophthalmus nickajackensis.

 Today, Nickajack Cave is a Wildlife Refuge, operated by the Tennessee Wildlife Resources Agency.
 The cave is home to a bat colony that is estimated to number over 100,000 bats.
 The cave is a maternity roost where pregnant female gray bats come each spring to give birth and raise their young.
 There is an observation deck adjacent to the mouth, where visitors can watch the bats leave at dusk to go feed.